 This is a mirror to the realities of modern life for so many Black Americans in the 21st century, and a book that will go down as one of the great novels by Black women this century.

 New York Times bestseller, multi-award-winner, now a major motion picture.
 The Hate U Give has seen a lot of success, and just as much love from YA readers across the US and beyond.
 This is a book by a Black woman writer, inspired by the Black Lives Matter movement.

 Perhaps the most unfortunately poignant read of 2020, The Hate U Give follows a teenage Black girl from a poor neighbourhood, attending a rich high school, whose life is upended when she witnesses the murder of her best friend by a police officer.

-It’s challenging to make a novel as fun to read as it is hard-hitting and powerful, but Esi Edugyan pulls it off effortlessly.
+It’s challenging to make a novel as fun to read as it is hard-hitting and powerful, but Esi Edugyan (who is actually Canadian, not American) pulls it off effortlessly.
 Washington Black is an adventure story of sorts, telling the tale of a young slave boy on a sugar plantation.

 Washington Black is the perfect example of how to tell a hard-hitting story about slavery from the perspective of a young Black boy, all without sacrificing the thrill of adventure and the fun of the journey.

 It is an intensely unique book that hits so many emotions all at once, and it does so with elegance and strength.